 Statutory

-Training that is prescribed or authorised by a statue of law and it is compulsory for all employees at Induction and at appropriate intervals during employment.
+Statutory training and education is defined as training that is prescribed or authorised by a statute of law and is compulsory for all employees, at induction and at appropriate intervals during employment.

 Mandatory